 Need a price?
 Call Jane now for a quote: 949-742-2755.
 Live in Orange County?
 Ask about our pickup service!

 Your Story Here LLC specializes in family video projects and we have transferred thousands of hours of old film and video to DVD and portable hard drives for conversion and editing.
-(We have also been called in to repair bad transfers!)
+(We have also transferred hundreds of hours of audio and been called in to repair bad video transfers!)
 Our video production and video editing experience with all types of analog and digital files has made us one of the most knowledgeable transfer specialists in Orange County!

 We are expert at "plain vanilla" transfers and we can also add custom DVD menus, color and contrast correct, we can quickly edit the material into highlights, or even turn the old film or video into a family history video documentary.

 DVDs or an external hard drive?
 Call us to discuss the best options for you.

 Each transfer comes with a custom DVD box featuring selected "screen grab" images from your transferred home movies.

 We also add your family name and other important details such as dates, places or whatever else may be important to your video transfer (see sample).

 We are not a mass replicator nor do we emblazon your precious home movie transfers with our name and our logos.
 They are your tapes!
 All cassette tapes stay on our premises and are never sent interstate for bulk processing.

 Have some old audio cassettes or even LPs that need to be transferred to CD?
 Your Story Here can help with your audio transfer needs.
 Using leading industry software Adobe Audition, we digitize your old LPs or spoken word or music cassettes, filter out clicks and pops, normalize the audio and trim any long silences, insert separate tracks then burn each LP or cassette to CD - being careful to appropriately label each one.
 Done and dusted!

 What video & film do you have?We are able to transfer, convert and edit: